 Chris works in the digital entertainment industry as an expert in narrative design, game design, and player satisfaction modeling.
 As a game designer and writer, he is best known for the games Discworld Noir and Ghost Master, as well as the books Game Writing: Narrative Skills for Videogames, 21st Century Game Design and Beyond Game Design.
 He also conducts research and teaches at the University of Bolton and Laguna College of Art and Design (LCAD).

-Chris has travelled the world studying religious practices and beliefs, and has taken part in everything from Native American sweat lodges to Pagan solstice celebrations, as well as visiting Buddhist and Shinto shrines in Japan, and witnessing traditional tribal religions in Africa.
-Chris' philosophy covers a variety of topics including ethics, ontology, metaphysics, philosophy of religion, philosophy of science and philosophy of language.
-He broadly fits into the philosophical school of fictionalism.
+He has a lifelong interest in mythology and religion, and has travelled the world studying religious practices and beliefs.
+He has taken part in everything from Native American sweat lodges to Pagan solstice celebrations, as well as visiting Buddhist and Shinto shrines in Japan, and witnessing traditional tribal religions in Africa whilst briefly living in the Sahel Reserve near the Sahara desert.